 We depend on independent clinical investigators to conduct our clinical trials.
 The investigators are not our employees, and we cannot control the amount or timing of resources that they devote to our product development programs.
 If independent investigators fail to devote sufficient time and resources to our product development programs, or if their performance is substandard, it may delay FDA approval of our medical device candidates.
 These independent investigators may also have relationships with other commercial entities, some of which may compete with us.
-If these independent investigators assist our competitors at our expense, it could harm our competitive position.
+If these independent investigators assist our competitive position.